Tijion Esho: Career

-In 2018 Esho coined the phrase "Snapchat dysmorphia" - the phenomenon of people requesting procedures to resemble their digital image.
+In March 2025, Esho was awarded Honorary Professor of Practice (HPoP) in Medical Aesthetics jointly by the International Association for Quality Assurance in Pre-Tertiary and Higher Education (QAHE) and Kennedy University, with the two bodies recognising his "dedication to patient safety, innovative treatments, and ethical practices [that] has set a benchmark in the industry".

+Also in 2025, Esho was named a winner of Queen Mary University of London SEED Award, which recognises students' contributions to their educational development.

+Removal from medical register

+In 2022, Esho had temporary restrictions imposed on his practice by the General Medical Council (GMC) after an investigation into allegations about his professional conduct.
+He was not allowed to see female patients without a chaperone or have contact with patients outside a clinical setting whilst he was being investigated by the Medical Practitioners Tribunal Service (MPTS).

+On 27 April 2024, Esho was removed from the medical register by the GMC, after the MPTS found that he had exchanged Botox treatment for sex with a female patient.
+Esho admitted the relationship, but denied that it had been of a physical nature.

+Although Esho is no longer a GMC-licensed medical practitioner, he remains actively involved in structured clinical governance, and he continues to actively treat patients within his private clinics as a cosmetic doctor within his NHS designated body.

 Television

 In 2016, Esho was cast as the resident cosmetic doctor on E4’s reality show Body Fixers (a spin off of E4's other show Tattoo Fixers).
 Body Fixers was produced by Studio Lambert and first aired in September 2016; in February 2017, it was announced that the show would run for a second season.
 Prior to Body Fixers, Esho had made guest appearances on Channel 4’s Bodyshockers.

 ESHO Initiative

 In October 2016, Esho, in collaboration with Church Pharmacy and Cosmetronic, launched the ESHO Initiative, a charity clinic which provides corrective treatment to patients with botched cosmetic procedures, congenital deformities, or severe scarring or disfigurement.